pmlopes/minpsp/readme.txt

 * removed the patch that defines long as 64bit back to 32bit.
 This can lead to faster code but breaks old compiled libraries
 * Disabled CDT-5.0.x bug fix.
+* gcov builds property not fully tested if works as expected

 0.9.5
 * Start to port the project also for OpenSolaris 2009.06 (vanilla).